ArturMK98/WeatherApp/README.md

-# WeatherApp
+# Weather App
-A simple weather app that shows you the weather in your area
+Click [here](https://arturmk98.github.io/WeatherApp/) to see the weather app working.
+It might take a while to load, you also need to allow the website to access your location.